Network selection

 NetworkScore class

-The NetworkScore class must be built through its builder class and be passed to the NetworkAgent constructor upon initialization.
-Network scores can be updated at any time using the NetworkAgent#sendNetworkScore method.
+You must build the NetworkScore class using its builder class and pass it to the NetworkAgent constructor during initialization.
+You can update network scores at any time using the NetworkAgent#sendNetworkScore method.

 Network agent implementation examples

 AOSP includes example implementations of various network agents.
-The following are example implementations:
+The following list provides example implementations:

 • ClientModeImpl.WifiNetworkAgent: Uses network score to communicate policy for Wi-Fi networks.
-This implementation includes backward compatibility with the legacy integer for network score using the POLICY_EXITING flag.
+This implementation provides backward compatibility with the legacy integer for network score by using the POLICY_EXITING flag.

 Devices upgrading to Android 12

 Device manufacturers upgrading their devices to Android 12 must modify their network agent implementations to use the NetworkScore class.
 The legacy integer used in Android 11 or lower is passed in NetworkScore but is only used for logging and non-regression purposes in Android 12.
-In Android 12, device manufacturers must express desired changes using NetworkScore flags.
-The Connectivity Mainline module then uses the flags to make the network selection decision.
-Devices manufacturers using code for Android 11 or lower but building against the implementation in Android 12 can expect build errors as the methods for updating the legacy integer were removed in Android 12.
+In Android 12, device manufacturers must express changes using NetworkScore flags.
+The Connectivity Mainline module then uses the flags to make network selection decisions.
+Device manufacturers using code for Android 11 or lower but building against the implementation in Android 12 can expect build errors because the methods for updating the legacy integer were removed in Android 12.

-For network agents that use the internal NetworkFactory class, they must express their score filter in a NetworkScore object representing the strongest score of a network the factory can create.
-This is because in Android 12 the NetworkFactory class only passes requests that match the score filters declared to NetworkFactory instead of all requests in Android 11 and lower.
+For network agents that use the internal NetworkFactory class, you must express the score filter in a NetworkScore object that represents the strongest score of a network the factory can create.
+This is because in Android 12, the NetworkFactory class only passes requests that match the score filters declared to NetworkFactory, unlike in Android 11 and lower, where it passes all requests.

-We recommend passing a filter for easier implementation and battery savings so that not all requests are passed to NetworkFactory.
+You can pass a filter to simplify implementation and save battery, which ensures that NetworkFactory does not process all requests.
 However, if your custom implementation requires that all requests be passed to NetworkFactory, you can register NetworkFactory.registerIgnoringScore instead of the regular NetworkFactory.register method.
-If using this method, we recommend passing a score filter that represents most accurately the best score the factory can create in order to save battery by not evaluating requests that the factory can't fulfill.
+If you use this method, pass a score filter that most accurately represents the best score the factory can create.
+This saves battery by preventing evaluation of requests that the factory can't fulfill.

 Validation

-To verify the behavior of network selection on an Android device, use the following tests:
+To verify network selection behavior on an Android-powered device, use the following tests:

-Incorrect implementation might result in unexpected networks being returned to apps in response to their use of NetworkCallback, including selecting the default network of the device (the network the system sends to the app when they use a network callback with ConnectivityManager.registerDefaultNetworkCallback).
+Incorrect implementation might result in unexpected networks returning to apps when they use NetworkCallback.
+This includes selecting the device's default network (the network the system sends to an app when it uses a network callback, for example, with ConnectivityManager.registerDefaultNetworkCallback).

-Another possible issue with incorrect implementation is severe battery drain caused by a network agent being brought up with a score that doesn't let it qualify for any request and being torn down immediately after.
-If the agent is brought up and torn down repeatedly, this could use up a lot of battery.
+Another possible issue with incorrect implementation is severe battery drain.
+This occurs when a network agent is brought up with a score that doesn't let it qualify for any request and is torn down immediately after.
+If the agent repeatedly brings up and tears down, this can consume significant battery.